 Ice, snow and wind can have devastating consequences on your home.
 The time to winterize is when the leaves begin to turn and not when the snow begins to fall.

 Homeowners should take the following precautions:

-Remove leaves, acorns, sticks and other debris from gutters so melting snow and ice can flow freely.
-This can prevent "ice damming"–a condition where water is unable to properly drain through the gutters and instead seeps into the house causing water to drip from the ceiling and walls.
+- Clean out gutters.
+Remove leaves, sticks and other debris from gutters, so melting snow and ice can flow freely.
+This can prevent ice damming, a condition where water is unable to drain through the gutters and instead seeps into the house causing water to drip from the ceiling and walls.

-Add extra insulation to attics, basements and crawl spaces.
-If too much heat escapes through the attic it can cause snow or ice to melt on the roof.
-The water re-freezes causing more snow and ice to build up.
-This can result in a collapsed roof, and can contribute to ice damming.
-Ideally, the attic should be five to ten degrees warmer than the outside air.
+- Add extra insulation to attics, basements and crawl spaces.
+If too much heat escapes through the attic, it can cause snow or ice to melt on the roof.
+Water can then re-freeze, causing more snow and ice to build up.
+This can result in an ice dam that causes significant roof damage.
 Well-insulated basements and crawl spaces will also help protect pipes from freezing.
 You may also consider insulating unfinished rooms such as garages to keep pipes from freezing.

-Learn how to shut the water off and know where your pipes are located.
+- Learn how to shut the water off and know where your pipes are located.
 If your pipes freeze, time is of the essence.
-The quicker you can shut off the water or direct your plumber to the problem, the better chance you have to prevent the pipes from bursting.
+The quicker you can shut off the water or direct your plumber to the problem, the better chance you have to prevent pipes from bursting.

 Damage to homes caused by flooding is usually excluded from most standard homeowner policies.
 Flood insurance is available from the National Flood Insurance Program.
 Ask your insurance professional about flood insurance, as well as specific advice about winter-proofing your home.